 At present, my favorite author is Stephen King; I’ve been devouring as many of his books as I can and have yet to read one I don’t like.
-I’m a huge fan of fantasy, paranormal/horror, and science fiction genres, but I’ll read anything that seems interesting—and I will certainly never pass down a good ol’ Nicholas Sparks romance.
+I’m a huge fan of fantasy, paranormal/horror, and science fiction genres, but I’ll read anything that seems interesting—and I will certainly never pass up a good ol’ Nicholas Sparks romance.

 It’s not a long or surprising jump from reader to writer—I’d say the two go hand in hand because once the mind has absorbed so many ideas and characters and worlds, it’s only a matter of time before it starts wanting to exercise itself.
 Right now my mind is like a gym bro loaded with pre-workout, holding onto a gallon jug and gazing longingly at the free weights.